On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Tautological relations at semisimple point:

 This shows that Pixtons's relations do not allow us to find relations in small degrees directly.
-We are interested in relations in complex degree 1 and get them we need firstly to find relations in cohomology of higher degrees of space with bigger number of points and then push them forward by forgetting morphism.
-For example, we could find relations in $RH^4(\oM_{2,n+1},\mathbb{Q})$ and then push them forward by forgetting last point.
-Thus we would get relations in $RH^2(\oM_{2,n},\mathbb{Q})$, but this approach is technically difficult and we proceed in another way in genus 2 case.
-But genus 1 case can be worked out directly.
+We are interested in relations in complex degree 1 and to get them we need firstly to find relations in cohomology of higher degrees of the space with larger number of points and then push them forward by the forgetful morphism.
+For example, we could find the relations in the group $RH^4\big(\oM_{2,n+1},\mathbb{Q}\big)$ and then push them forward by forgetting the last point.
+Thus, we would get relations in the group $RH^2\big(\oM_{2,n},\mathbb{Q}\big)$, but this approach is technically difficult and we proceed in another way in the genus 2 case.
+But the genus 1 case can be worked out directly.